Empirical-org-Archive/Documentation/Empirical-Core/Code-Overview/Empirical Core Overview.md

 # Introduction
-### What do I do if I have a question that is not answered here?
-Please add your questions to the bottom of this markdown document via our GitHub page.

 ### What is Empirical Core?
 Empirical Core is a platform for educational games and activities.
 We integrate all of our activities into the Empirical Core Platform via the Empirical Core API.